AmirulAndalib/TuxPulse/README.md

 # TuxPulse

-DebCare is a desktop maintenance toolkit for Debian/Ubuntu-based systems.
+TuxPulse is a desktop maintenance toolkit for Debian/Ubuntu-based systems.

 ## Main features
 - System update